OpenMDAO/RevHack2020/problems/evtol_trajectory/ode/readme.md

 # Conversion of the original ODE to a Dymos-Compatible ODE

 In the original request, the user wants to know how to implement their problem in Dymos.
-The problem, as posed, uses a simple Euler-step integration to propagate the dyanmics from one time-step to the next.
+The problem, as posed, uses a simple Euler-step integration to propagate the dynamics from one time-step to the next.

 ## Composing the Ordinary Differential Equations (ODE)